friebetill/obsidian-file-diff/README.md

 ## Installation

-At the moment, the plugin is not yet available as an official plugin.
+At the moment, the [plugin is in review to be an official plugin](https://github.com/obsidianmd/obsidian-releases/pull/1621).
 Therefore, it must be installed manually:

 1. Download the repository as a zip file
 2. Unzip the file